What’s The Best Hemp CBD For Dogs?

 Ultimately, the method of CBD delivery is critical to how quickly & how effectively cannabinoid therapy will work for your dog!

-Why Is Sublingual CBD Better Than Edible Treats?
+Sublingual CBD Is Better Than Edible CBD Treats

 Sublingual dosing means that you are administering CBD through tissues beneath the tongue.
 Through this method of administration, the cannabinoids come into close contact with blood rich tissues in the mouth and are immediately absorbed into the bloodstream.
 For CBD to have any influence over your dog’s functional body systems, it first needs to be absorbed.